-UCD Ad Astra Performing Arts Drama Scholar and Stage Four Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
+UCD Ad Astra Performing Arts Drama and Law Alumna (2022), Carla Fusciardi Wallace offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
 Read here to find out her advice for applying!

 Applications are accepted from 1st November 2021.

 Students must submit an application before 31st January 2022.
 This date is strictly adhered to.

 Interviews will take place in April / May 2022.

 Only students who are shortlisted for interview are notified.

 All students who are interviewed will be notified of their outcome by the end of June 2022.